emmacadavra/code-breaker/TESTING.md

 ![Screenshot of 3 out of 4 characters correct, but result showing 0 correct position, and 0 correct in wrong position](docs/images/print-statement-sabotage-2.png)

 The reason it took me so long to identify where this bug was coming from was because I was approaching it from the wrong angle entirely.
 I was convinced that the issue was in the functions themselves, and so I was taking the functions - _without_ the print statement included - and running them through Python Tutor where I found no issues.
-Eventually I realised that what I had done was this:
+Eventually I ran everything through Python Tutor together (including the infamous print statement), where I finally realised that what I had done was this:

 ![Screenshot showing that I had incorrectly called the function INSIDE the print statement](docs/images/print-statement-sabotage-3.png)